Covenant (band): History

 In the late 1970s and early 1980s, electronic music and several of its subgenres became a preferred musical style among European underground culture.
 It gained favor initially within major cities and eventually trickled into the continent's more secluded regions.
 This new wave of music was discovered at different instances by a group of friends living in Helsingborg, a scenic town in south western Sweden.
 Eskil Simonsson, Joakim Montelius and Clas Nachmanson, three teenagers with mutual, youthful curiosities for science, philosophy, and matters of existence, were all enthralled by the unique presentation and the emotional content of the music, specifically by that of bands such as Kraftwerk, The Human League, Depeche Mode, Front 242 and Nitzer Ebb.
 It was after attending the first Front 242 show in Scandinavia that the trio and others familiar to them decided to start a band.

 The friends carried this fascination with them to university life in the historic town of Lund, approximately 50 km southeast of Helsingborg.
 In between their academic endeavors and discussions of worldly affairs, they assembled a small recording studio in Nachmanson's bedroom and began to experiment with their own musical compositions.
 In 1988, the name "Covenant" was selected for the group—a name derived from the unspoken spiritual bond the trio professed to share.

 As Covenant, the three produced their first publicly released track, "The Replicant", by invitation of Swedish record label Memento Materia.
 "The Replicant" was released on a compilation album in 1992, and the track thrilled label executives, prompting them to ask for a full album.
 In 1994, the group compiled enough songs to release the album, which became Dreams of a Cryotank.
-Dreams was well received by critics and fans alike, and with its success, the boyhood friends decided to take their musical efforts more seriously.
+It was well received by critics and fans alike, and with its success, the boyhood friends decided to take their musical efforts more seriously.
 They upgraded and added more equipment, relocated their studio, and committed to tour.

 In 1995, Covenant performed at a festival in Germany at the request of Off-Beat Records.
 The band impressed Off-Beat's attending A&R representative, who signed them to a record deal the following day.
 Excited by the prospect of broader exposure, the band members eased further away from their educational pursuits and devoted themselves to completing a new album, 1996's Sequencer.
 Later in 1996, the band released the "Stalker" single before embarking on a tour with Haujobb and Steril across Germany, Belgium, and Holland.

 With Sequencer, the band sought to improve upon the weaknesses they found in Dreams by combining sequencing, diverse melodies, and commanding lyrics.
 It became an instant classic among many observers, some of whom boldly declared it "the best electro album of the decade."
 It would go on to be re-released a number of times throughout the world and remains a club favorite in many settings.